 AtoN Level 1 Certificate

-It is assumed that the trainees selected for preparing the AtoN Level 1 Certificate have a background of Engineer or hold a Masters’ Certificate.
+Trainees selected for undertaking the AtoN Level 1 Certificate should have a background of Engineer or hold a Masters’ Certificate.

 The award of an AtoN Level 1 Certificate and endorsement to act as a Manager / Engineer should be achieved by successfully undertaking the complete training syllabus set out in Model course E-141/1.